jeremy-rifkin/cpptrace/README.md

 ![from_current](res/from_current.png)

-There are a few extraneous frames at the top of the stack corresponding to internals of exception handling in the standard library.
-These are a small price to pay for stack traces on all exceptions.

 Cpptrace also provides a handful of traced exception objects that store stack traces when thrown.
 This is useful when the exceptions might not be caught by `CPPTRACE_CATCH`:
 ```cpp